 Appoint a data protection officer - as discussed above, a DPO is an essential part of GDPR for businesses performing large-scale data processing.
 Appoint one sooner rather than later if this role is one your company must designate under the legislation.

-No-deal Brexit effect on small businesses
+How Brexit will affect small businesses

 In This Article